-Auraria Library is a Federal Depository Library, which means that it promotes access to U.S. federal documents to the public for no cost.
+Auraria Library is a member of the Federal Depository Library Program (FDLP), which means the library provides and promotes access to U.S. federal documents directly through our website and physical space to the campus community and public for no cost.

 Government websites can sometimes be frustrating to use and occasionally it's easier to find government information by using a search engine such as Google.
 Use the tricks below then also add keywords to describe your topic and/or type of resource you are looking for.